What Happens in the IKRC?

 Peer Support and Gatherings

-The IKRC is a place where Indigenous students can gather and be with one another.
-We are an inclusive space that welcomes diversity in Indigenous student experiences and supports one another.
-Join us and be a part of a community that understands and cares.
+The IKRC is a place where Indigenous students gather for support, fun and a sense of community.
+An inclusive space that welcomes diversity in Indigenous student experiences, we welcome you to join us and become part of a community that understands and cares.